Education

 This course examines research-based theory, foundations, principles, procedures, and practices centering on teaching elementary literacy—reading, writing, grammar, speaking, listening, spelling, viewing, and visual representation.
 Candidates will build knowledge of, and essential skills in developmentally appropriate practices in literacy instruction.
 Candidates will integrate differentiated instructional strategies, methods, and resources into curriculum they design to help elementary students develop and reinforce their literacy skills.
 Candidates will develop an understanding of literacy as a system of cultural competencies including reading and writing, synthesis, and critical analysis, along with 21st century literacies within a global arena.
 Candidates will conduct action research to investigate evidenced-based assessment and instruction for literacy instruction in the elementary grades, creating literacy lesson plans for elementary students.

-EDUC-580 : Educational Methods Teaching in Secondary Environments
+EDUC-580: Educational Methods Teaching in Secondary Environments

 Credits 3

 Students will learn about the development of pedagogy from sociological, philosophical, historical and theoretical perspectives for use in the 21st Century classroom.
 They will focus on teaching and learning in secondary schools and include the study of curriculum and methodology.
-The students will address the role of today's schools, characteristics of young people of middle-level and high school years, identify the fundamental characteristics of quality public education, and build an understanding of the diverse characteristics and needs of students.
+The students will address the role of today's schools, characteristics of young people of middle-level and high school years, identify the fundamental characteristics of quality public education, and build an understanding of the variety of characteristics and needs of students.

-EDUC-591 : Enhanced Student Teaching
+EDUC-591: Enhanced Student Teaching

 Credits 6